zack-shoylev/devsite/source/_posts/2013-11-21-neutron-networking-vlan-provider-networks.markdown

   ip address 172.16.0.1 255.255.255.0
 ```

-Based on the diagram above, the firewall’s interface configuration may look something like this:
+Based on the diagram above, the firewall’s switchport configuration may look something like this:

 ```
 interface GigabitEthernet0/1